Dark Mode On / Off

-When we embarked on our ambitious 2-month journey through Central America in early 2021, we knew things wouldn’t be exactly as before.
+When we embarked on our ambitious 2-month journey through Central America, we knew things wouldn’t be exactly as before.
 Our experience in Tikal was the perfect example.

 Once a fully-functioning megapolis of over 200,000 people, Tikal is amongst the most impressive work from the Maya era.
 And it alone is a good enough reason to visit Guatemala.

 Though our experience didn’t go as planned, we still managed to fully enjoy the vast beauty of Tikal.
-Here’s how we adapted and what you should know before your visit to Tikal in 2023.
+Here’s how we adapted and what you should know before your next visit to Tikal.

 In This Article: